Child Care, After-School, and Camp Programs

 In NYC there are several types of licensed care settings, including center-based, family child care, school-age child care and summer camp.
 For full-time faculty, professional research staff and administrators, the Work Life office can be a resource to guide you through your child care search.

-- Bright Horizons is opening a new child care center in NoHo in 2022!
+- Bright Horizons just opened a new child care center in NoHo!
 Contact an enrollment specialist at 646-677-8570 to schedule an in-person or virtual visit.

 Although NYU does not operate its own child care program, the Work Life office is continually strengthening the university’s relationships with local early childhood programs and organizations that provide after-school programs and summer camps.
 A few of these programs and organizations even offer special considerations for the NYU community, such as tuition discounts or priority enrollment.
 Several programs around the Washington Square campus are highlighted here, but you can schedule a consultation to learn about more options in your preferred neighborhood(s).